Cheesy Scalloped Potatoes

 Notes

-Greasing your pan with softened butter or a non-stick spray can help prevent bottom layer form browning or burning.
+• Greasing the casserole dish with softened butter or a non-stick spray can help prevent bottom layer form browning or burning.

-It’s up for debate which to layer down first: cheese sauce or potatoes.
-This recipe layers cheese sauce first (may slightly burn), or potatoes down first you run the risk of them sticking to the pan and making it more challenging to clean up.
+• It’s up for debate which to layer down first: cheese sauce or potatoes.
+This recipe layers the cheese sauce first, which sometimes can lightly burn.
+OR you can layer the potatoes down first but sometimes you run the risk of them sticking to the pan and making it more challenging to clean up.
 Main takeaway: b

 Recipe Rating